 Do your best to keep informed.
 As I look back on the time I have been serving as Alderman, I am proud of the ways the City of Evanston has improved.
 We have made great strides in efficiency and cost savings, as well as improving the ways in which information is available to our residents.
-There is work to be done, but we have come a long way.
+Do your best to find accurate information and to avoid taking the "click bait" that is pervasive.

 You can reach me by E-mail at : firstname.lastname@example.org and by telephone at : (847) 859-9410